emilk/egui/emath/README.md

-# emath - Egui Math Library
+# emath - egui math library

 A bare-bones 2D math library with types and functions useful for GUI building.